-lcon Tool Name Description 17 Rigging Tool The Rigging tool is used to create either a Bone or Curve deformation chain.
+lcon Tool Name Description T T Rigging Tool The Rigging tool is used to create either a Bone or Curve deformation chain.
 You also use it to set up the resting position.
-To learn more about the Rigging tool's properties, see Rigging Tool Properties on page 956. ♦ Show Selected Deformation Chains and Hide All Others Displays the deformer manipulators for the selected drawings or selected deformers in the Camera view, and hides all other deformer manipulators.
+To learn more about the Rigging tool's properties, see Rigging Tool Properties on page 1000.
+Show Selected Deformation Chain and Hide All Others Displays the deformation controls for the selected element and all of its children in the Camera view, and hides the deformation controls for any other element in your scene. \ Show Selected Deformers Displays the deformation controls for the selected element and all of its children in the Camera view.
+If deformation controls for other elements are currently visible, they will remain visible as well.
 Show Manipulator When several points from a curve or envelope deformation chain are selected, this displays a manipulator bounding box around them.
 Using this manipulator, you can move, rotate and scale the selected points together.

 C Reset Current Keyframe The Reset Current Keyframe copies the resting position, the original setup of your skeleton before undergoing any deformation, to your current frame.
 Once you have created a deformation chain, you can use the Rigging tool to adjust the position and appearance of the rig to fit the element.
-When the skeleton is in place, you can use the Reset Current Keyframe button to reset the current frame position to the resting position.
-Create New Deformation Chain The Create New Deformation Chain option allows you to create a new deformation chain on a same character.
-For example, if you have drawings for the different views of your puppet (front, profile, back, etc.), you can use this feature to setup a new set of chains for each angle without having to create completely different puppets.
-Rename Transformation The Rename Transformation option allows you to give specific names to your different transformation chains.
+When the skeleton is in place, you can use the Reset Current Keyframe button to reset the current frame position to the resting position. ‡ ‡ [†] Create New Deformation Chain The Create New Deformation Chain option allows you to create a new deformation chain on a same character.
+For example, if you have drawings for the different views of your puppet (front, profile, back, etc.), you can use this feature to setup a new set of chains for each angle without having to create completely different puppets. ±± [△] Rename Transformation The Rename Transformation option allows you to give specific names to your different transformation chains.
 By default, chains are named Transformation plus the number of the chain, such as Transformation 2.
 You can rename these to identify them easier, such as front, side, back, and so on.
 Transformation 1 Transformation Selector The Transformation Selector drop-down menu allows you to assign an existing chain to a set of drawings.
 For example you might want to reuse the front deformation chains for another series of drawing.
 When creating a new drawing, the Default Transformation is assigned.
 While on the new drawing frames, from the drop-down menu, select a different chain to automatically assign it.
 Enable Deformations The Enable Deformations button allows you to display your drawings in their original state or with deformations while creating additional drawings.
 Depending on the artwork you need to create, you might need to refer to the other images either deformed or in their original position.
 NOTE Disabling deformations is only a display mode.
 Although drawings will not appear deformed in the Camera view, even in Render View mode, they will still be deformed in the rendered images. ‡ 5 Associate Parent Transformation Switch with Selected Element Matches the drawing name and drawing location path in the Transformation Switch node's Properties with the drawing name and drawing location path found in the Drawing Layer's Properties.
 For this button to work, a drawing node connect to a deformation group, with a Transformation Switch inside, must be selected.